 Prophylactic Cranial Irradiation (PCI)

-Prophylactic cranial irradiation (PCI) is used to prevent cancer from spreading (metastasizing) to your brain from primary tumors in other areas of your body that often spread to the brain.
-Prophylactic means preventive, and cranial means head.
+Prophylactic means preventative and cranial means head.
+Prophylactic cranial irradiation (PCI) is used to prevent cancer from spreading (metastasizing) to your brain from primary tumors in other areas of your body that can spread to the brain.

 When is PCI given?

-Cancer cells in the brain can be hard to treat because only some chemotherapy medications can pass through the blood-brain barrier.
 The blood-brain barrier is made up of tissues and vessels that filter what can get into the brain.
-To prevent cancer cells from growing in the brain PCI can be given.
-PCI is sometimes used as part of the treatment for:
+Cancer cells in the brain can be hard to treat because there are only certain chemotherapy medications that can pass through the blood-brain barrier.
+To prevent cancer cells from growing in the brain, PCI can be given.
+PCI may be used to treat:

 How is PCI given?

 PCI is planned and treated like traditional radiation therapy, but the amount of radiation given with PCI is much less than the amount given for primary brain cancers (tumors that started in the brain).
-The dose will likely be between 12-18 Gy.
 Radiation will be given once or twice a day.
-If you are getting two treatments a day you will have a 6–8-hour break between treatments.
+If you are getting two treatments a day, you will have a 6 to 8-hour break between treatments.

 What are the side effects of PCI?

-The following are some of the most common acute (short-term) side effects of PCI.
 Treatment can affect each patient differently, and you may not have any of these side effects.
-Side effects of PCI are usually mild, but can include:
+Side effects of PCI are usually mild.

 - Fatigue is very common with radiation.
-Fatigue typically goes away slowly over the weeks and months following treatment.
+Fatigue often goes away slowly over the weeks and months after treatment.

 - Nausea and Vomiting is a “sick” or “queasy” feeling in your stomach.
 Vomiting or “throwing up” often goes along with nausea.